 - USCIS has issued new guidance for individuals applying for a change of status to F-1

-- Applicants are no longer required to apply for a change or extension of nonimmigrant status with a pending F-1 COS application
+- Applicants are no longer required to apply for a change or extension of nonimmigrant status with a pending F-1 Change Of Status (COS) application

 - USCIS enacted the change to prevent a gap in status